folajindayo/airdrop-checker/README.md

 99. **Progress Ring** - Circular progress indicators
 100. **Stat Cards** - Metrics with trend indicators

+### 🧠 Intelligence Enhancements
+- **Trending Airdrop Radar** - Signal-based scoring to bubble up the hottest opportunities in real time
+- **Chain Signal Filter** - Quickly pivot the radar to the chain that matters most to you

 ## Tech Stack

 ### Monorepo Structure